ucsc-ospo/ucsc-ospo.github.io/content/project/osre24/uga/genomicsWF/index.md

 **Performance Benchmarking and Characterizing Genomic Workflows:**
 - **Topics**: High Performance Computing (HPC), Data Analysis, Scientific Workflows
-- **Skills**: Linux, Python, Bash Scripting, Cloud Computing, Data Science Toolkit (e.g. Numpy, Pandas, SciPy)
+- **Skills**: Linux, Python, Bash Scripting, Data Science Toolkit, Kubernetes, Container Orchestration, Genomics Applications (e.g. BWA, FastQC, Picard, GATK, STAR)
 - **Difficulty**: Medium
 - **Size**: Large (350 hours)
 - **Mentor(s):**  {{% mention inkee.kim %}}

 In this activity, students will perform comprehensive performance measurements of genomic data processing on HPC clusters using state-of-the-art applications, workflows, and real-world datasets.
 They will collect and package datasets for I/O, memory, and compute utilization using industry-standard tools and best practices.
+Measurement will be done using Kubernetes container orchestration on a multi-node cluster to achieve scalability, with either custom-made metrics collection system or integration of existing industry standard tools. (e.g. Prometheus).

-**Investigating the Impact of Input Data Quality on the Execution Time of Genomic Workflows:**
+**Quantifying Performance Interference and Assessing Their Impact on Workflow Execution Time:**
 - **Topics**: Machine Learning, Data Analysis, and Scientific Workflows and Computations
-- **Skills**: Linux, Python, Bash Scripting, Cloud Computing, Machine Learning, Data Science Toolkit (e.g. Numpy, Pandas, SciPy)
+- **Skills**: Linux, Python, Bash Scripting, Data Science Toolkit, Kubernetes, Container Orchestration
 - **Difficulty**: Difficult
 - **Size**: Medium (175 hours)
 - **Mentor(s):**  {{% mention inkee.kim %}}

-In this activity, students will examine the correlation between input data size and quality and their impact on the execution time of various genomic applications.
-They will then analyze the dataset to create a performance model for genomic applications.
-We will make the collected dataset & analysis publicly accessible, given adequate quality.
+In this activity, students will measure the slowdown of various applications due to resource contention (e.g. CPU and I/O).
+Students will analyze whether an application is compute-bound, I/O bound, or both, then analyze the correlation between resource utilization and execution time.
+Following that, students will assess the impact of per-application slowdown to the slowdown of a whole workflow.
+To the best of our knowledge, this will be the first study which systematically quantifies per-application interference when running genomics workflow on an HPC cluster.

 For both subprojects, all experiments will also be conducted in a reproducible manner (e.g., as a Trovi package or Chameleon VM images), and all code will be open-sourced (e.g., shared on a public Github repo).